 - A more modern location would mean better and more contained facilities for young children

 - Local history reference is transferring to the archives to enable specialist support in one location to those undertaking in-depth research

 - Parking and disabled parking would be available either directly opposite, immediately behind the new proposed library or under cover at Southgate

-- The new location is owned by the Council rather than leased like the Podium, ensuring the Library had a permanent home and a thriving future
+- The new proposed location is owned by the Council rather than leased like the Podium, ensuring the new proposed Library had a permanent home and a thriving future

 - This proposed move would contribute to an annual saving of £800,000